mike-lischke/antlr4ng/ReadMe.md

 ## Release Notes

-### 1.0.2
+### 1.0.2 - 1.0.4

 - Github build action
 - Updated package.json
-- Exported `ErrorNode`
+- Exported `ErrorNode`, `InputMismatchException`
+- Some smaller fixes
+- Introduced the `IntStream` interface as the base for `CharStream` and `TokenStream`.
+This avoids duplicate code in the stream classes.
+- Removed `FileStream` as a preparation to get rid of the separate package files for node and browser.

 ### 1.0.1

 - Added and/or replaced all copyrights to a common ANTLR version.
 - Removed all individual default exports.
 Only the final lib exports contain both, default and non-default exports.
 This avoids namespace access like `antlr4.atn`.
 Everything is available under a top level import.
-- Renamed ErrorListener to BaseListener, as that is what it is actually when comparing it to the Java runtime.
+- Renamed ErrorListener to BaseErrorListener, as that is what it is actually when comparing it to the Java runtime.

 ### 1.0.0